benber86/curve-blog/content/posts/gho-users/index.md

     <canvas id="survivalChart"></canvas>
 </div>

-From this perspective, users that started using AAVE by minting GHO are in the bottom range of assets for user stickiness.
+From this perspective, users that started using Aave by minting GHO are in the bottom range of assets for user stickiness.
-While 8 out of 10 users who started by borrowing PYUSD or LUSD continue transacting on AAVE, 40% of GHO minters never interact with the protocol again.
+While 8 out of 10 users who started by borrowing PYUSD or LUSD continue transacting on Aave, 40% of GHO minters never interact with the protocol again.

 # User Wealth

-Using [DeBank data](https://cloud.debank.com/open-api), we collect the USD value and composition of the portfolios of a large sample of AAVE v3 users and GHO minters:
+Using [DeBank data](https://cloud.debank.com/open-api), we collect the USD value and composition of the portfolios of a large sample of Aave v3 users and GHO minters:

 <script src="../../js/gho-users/wallet-balance-distribution.js"></script>